The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • High-end air cooling: Often the simplest, most reliable option for quiet stability.

-• Quality liquid cooling: Good for thermals and aesthetics, but buy quality and install properly.
+• Quality liquid cooling: Great thermals and aesthetics, but buy quality and install properly.

-If you are planning to spend extra money anywhere that actually improves your experience, spending it on better thermals and lower noise is a solid move.
-It will not always increase average FPS, but it can improve sustained clocks and reduce annoying performance dips.
+If you are going to spend extra money anywhere that actually improves daily experience, spending it on better thermals and lower noise is a solid move.
+It might not always increase average FPS, but it can improve sustained clocks and reduce performance dips.

-Mid-tower PC case with mesh front and internal airflow
+Mid-tower PC case with mesh front and strong airflow for a high-end gaming build

-Your case should cool well, fit everything, and look good doing it.
+Your case should cool well, fit everything, and stay quiet doing it.

 Look for a case with: